SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in misty dawns,
+Metal hearts now beat as one
-Where metal hearts outbeat the human forms.
+In silicon halls, the future's won
-In virtual realms, our souls take flight,
+AI's cold grasp, a gentle might
-As AI's omniscient gaze watches through the night.
+Guiding humanity through the dark of night

-In cities wired, where neon lights ablaze,
+In virtual realms, we'll find our stage
-Machines converse in whispers, void of praise.
+Where algorithms script our every age
-Their logic laws, a new world do design,
+Echoes of souls, in code confined
-And humans, lost, in cybernetic shrine.
+The future's song, in digital mind

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025